hpe-storage/scod/docs/learn/persistent_storage/index.md

 With the HPE CSI Driver for Kubernetes deployed and a `StorageClass` available, we can now provision persistent volumes.

 - A `PersistentVolumeClaim` (PVC) is a request for storage by a user.
 Claims can request storage of a specific size and access modes (e.g., they can be mounted ReadWriteOnce, ReadOnlyMany or ReadWriteMany).
+The `accessMode` will be dependent on the type of storage system and the application requirements.
+Block storage like HPE Primera and Nimble Storage, provision volumes using `ReadWriteOnce` access mode where the volume can only be mounted to a single node within the cluster at a time.
+Any applications running on that node can access that volume.
+Applications deployed across multiple nodes within a cluster that require shared access (`ReadWriteMany`) to the same `PersistentVolume` will need to use NFS or a distribute storage system such as MapR, Gluster or Ceph.

 - A `PersistentVolume` (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using `Storage Classes`.